MetPX/sarracenia/docs/Contribution/Development.rst

 - python3.
 The application is developed in and depends on python versions >= 3.5.

-- style: PEP8 except max line length is 119, enforced via yapf3 or other similar tool.
+- style: PEP8 except max line length is 119, enforced via `pycodestyle <https://pycodestyle.pycqa.org/en/latest/intro.html#disclaimer>`_ for VSCode, yapf3 or other similar tool.

 - an account on github.com will help in submitting patches for consideration.